134 328 (Aus)

 We've now achieved 5-star ratings for teaching quality for the past seven years, while consistently rating highly on overall graduate satisfaction and generic skills development during that time.

-So when you graduate with an Arts, Music or Performance degree at WAAPA, you can expect to be better prepared than most to enter the world of work - and you may be rewarded with a better salary too!
+So when you graduate with an Arts, Music or Performance degree from WAAPA, you can expect to be better prepared than most to enter the world of work - and you may be rewarded with a better salary too!

 A Day in the Life of WAAPA